Last updated: March 15, 2018

 - Internet Protocol (“IP”) addresses used to connect your computer to the Internet;

 - Educational and professional interests;

 - Payment information, such as a credit or debit card number;

-- Communication preferences.
+- Communication preferences;

-If you choose to register and sign in by using a third party account (such as your Facebook account), the authentication of your login is handled by the third party.
-Wiley will collect your name, email address and any other information about your third party account that you agree to share with us at the time you give permission for your Wiley account to be linked to your third party account.
+If you choose to register and sign in by using a third-party account (such as your Facebook account), the authentication of your login is handled by the third party, and any personal information collected during that third-party login is not covered by this policy.
+Wiley will collect your name, email address and any other information about your third-party account that you agree to share with us at the time you give permission for your Wiley account to be linked to your third-party account.

 Information We Receive From Other Sources

 Wiley may receive information about you if you use any of the websites we operate or the other services we provide.
 We also work closely with third parties (including, for example, business partners and sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, academic institutions, search information providers, and credit reference agencies) from whom Wiley may receive information about you.

 Wiley may use your personal information in the performance of any contract we enter into with you, to comply with legal obligations, or where Wiley has a legitimate business interest in using your information to enhance the services and products we provide.
 Legitimate business purposes include but are not limited to one or all of the following: providing direct marketing and assessing the effectiveness of promotions and advertising; modifying, improving or personalizing our services, products and communications; detecting fraud; investigating suspicious activity (e.g., violations of our Terms of Service, which can be found here) and otherwise keeping our site safe and secure; and conducting data analytics.